gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 | Older, poorly insulated | 0.30–0.40+ |

 Valid range: `0.05–0.60 kW/K`.
 If left blank, ODIN uses a generic `0.15 kW/K` until it has learned your house.

+**The full fallback order, every solve:**

+1. **Grey-Box result** — only if the toggle above is on *and* that hour's fit was accepted (enough valid samples, well-conditioned, physically sensible result).
+2. **Day Method result** — used whenever Grey-Box is off, or on but not accepted this solve (this is the normal, expected state for most solves even with Grey-Box enabled — it's not an error, just means that particular day's data wasn't clean enough to trust over the Day Method).
+3. **This manual field** — only if no heating has ever happened yet.
+4. **Generic `0.15 kW/K`** — only if none of the above have anything to go on (fresh install, nothing set).

 ---